Gas generator: As a power source

 Many solid chemical rocket propellant compositions can be used as gas generators.

 Inflation and fire suppression

 Many automobile airbags use sodium azide for inflation (as of 2003).
 A small pyrotechnic charge triggers its decomposition, producing nitrogen gas, which inflates the airbag in around 30 milliseconds.
-A typical airbag in the US might contain 130 grams of sodium azide.
+A typical airbag in the US might contain 130 milligrams of sodium azide.

 Similar gas generators are used for fire suppression.

 Sodium azide decomposes exothermically to sodium and nitrogen.